- Our Approach

 After convening a group in Hamlin, which was quickly duplicated in Newfoundland, the Community Hubs Task Force moves into the northern part of the county to convene stakeholders there.

 Community Hubs are locations that can strengthen communities by providing opportunities for social interaction, increasing access to resources and utilizing more county-wide facilities.
-The Quality of Life Work Group identified Community Hubs as a potential project and has held some preliminary discussions in the Damascus and Newfoundland areas.
 The Community Development Assessment identified Community Hubs as a way to build stronger social capital and opportunities.

 The Action Committee suggested several topics/goals to consider:

-Consider what needs can be filled by Community Hubs and ways to address the needs of all groups -- home schoolers, senior citizens, etc.;
+- Consider what needs can be filled by Community Hubs and ways to address the needs of all groups -- home schoolers, senior citizens, entrepreneurs, etc.;

-Identify gaps both within the community hub network and within the greater neighborhood contact along with other gaps including local land use regulations, business mix, population diversity, etc. and how these elements affect opportunities within our communities.
+- Identify gaps both within the community hub network and within the greater neighborhood and how these elements affect opportunities within our communities.